jeraldrich/blog/docs/about_me.rst

 Charged with restless mental electricity, rapid bolts of lightening arc between thoughts and flash creative new possibilities.

-Mental gears grind fuzzy details into clear logical structures, connected and rearranged, until a visual image is well constructed.
+Mental gears grind fuzzy details into clear logical structures, connected and rearranged, until a visual image is perfectly constructed.

 A goat’s panicked baah brings reality back to focus.
 A sudden wind rustles dried leaves and wisps hazy conclusions away.
 The thinker let’s out a sigh, stands up, and gently pats the goat on the head.
 Thoughts about how to make a softer wool jacket start drifting up…